Lauren Tobing-Puente, PhD

 Lauren Tobing-Puente is a NYS Licensed Psychologist who began working with children and families in clinical and school settings in 1995.
 She received her PhD in Clinical Psychology, with a specialization in child and family therapy, from Fordham University.
 Her expertise in diagnosing and treating neurodevelopmental disorders of communicating and relating, including autism-spectrum disorders, stems from working in a variety of evaluation and treatment settings, using the DIR/Floortime and ABA approaches.
-She is an Intermediate DIR/Floortime provider, as she has received, and continues to receive, advanced training in the DIR model, by expert clinicians in this field.
+She is a Proficient DIR/Floortime provider, as she has received, and continues to receive, advanced training in the DIR model, by expert clinicians in this field.
 She was most influenced by her work as Senior Psychologist and Clinical Coordinator at the Rebecca School, a DIR/Floortime school for children with autism-spectrum and related disorders ranging from 4 to 21 years of age.
 There, she oversaw the mental health services provided to entire study body; provided Floortime intervention, play therapy, and psychotherapy; supervised psychologists, social workers and psychology externs; provided parent support and education, sibling support groups, and classroom consultations; and conducted research on the DIR/Floortime model.

 In addition to working with children with special needs, Dr. Tobing-Puente has a wealth of experience working in general education settings, most notably for 11 years at Williamsburg Northside School, a Reggio Emelia-inspired school, with children ages 3 months to 10 years, parents, and teachers.
 This experience lends to her understanding of typical childhood development, her keen ability to identify children suspected of developmental issues during the early years, and her appreciation for the impact of environment and open-ended materials on development.
 There, she provided individual psychotherapy, consultations to parents and teachers, co-led the committee on social-emotional learning, and developed the bullying prevention program.
 In addition, Dr. Tobing-Puente’s graduate training included assessing and treating a variety of clinical populations across an array of settings, including homes, schools, hospitals, and community-based clinics.